oSoc19/RoadReport-backend/README.md

 ### Installation

-1. Open your terminal and go in the website
+1. Go on your SSH server et select the directory where you want install the website and the API
 ```sh
 cd /var/wwww/html
 ```